-Courses are typically scheduled to occur on campus, Monday through Friday, 8:30 a.m. to 4 p.m.
-However, there may be occasional classes/labs that start earlier or end later than these times.
+Courses are typically scheduled to occur on campus, Monday through Friday, 8:30 a.m. to 4:30 p.m. each week.
+Additionally there may be classes/labs/seminars that start earlier or end later than these times.

-Clinical practice experiences commence at a variety of times depending on the specific clinical experience, (e.g., some shifts may begin as early as 6:30 a.m.).
+Clinical practice education experiences commence at a variety of times depending on the specific experience, (i.e. some shifts may begin as early as 6:30 a.m.).
 Clinical shifts may vary and could include days, evenings, nights or weekend experiences.
 The length of clinical shifts may vary as well, including eight-, ten- and twelve-hour shifts.
 Learning experiences may also be scheduled on statutory holidays.

 Distance education takes added time and energy, therefore it is suggested that you evaluate your readiness for learning via distance.
 Self-assessment tools to determine if online learning is right for you are available on the internet and on request from the program.

 Personal attributes of the successful online learner are:

 - ability to assume responsibility for own learning

 - persistent and confident

 - ability to problem solve and be active in their learning

 Basic technical skills that you need include:

 - basic computer literacy